 So, should you re-shore your manufacturing operations?
 Maybe.
-All of these factors, and more that are outside the manufacturing arena, have to be considered and weighed when making the decision to re-shore.
+There are many benefits to re-shoring, but you must also consider factors outside the manufacturing arena when making the decision to re-shore.
 Often times it is a contest between costs and ease versus the desire to offset risk, be more agile, and gain a few less tangible objectives like positive PR.

 Balancing and weighing these considerations can be difficult and it is useful to bring in a neutral 3rd party that can help assess the situation and provide a recommendation and plan.
 In the next month, we will provide examples on how our team helps companies move production to a new location.